How to Make a Weathervane

 - Help your child gather the materials needed to create his own weathervane.
 Offer assistance cutting the liter bottle in half if necessary.

-- Invite your child to carefully cut slits into both ends of the straw, about ½ inch deep horizontally, and slid the cut card onto each end.
+- Invite your child to carefully cut slits into both ends of the straw, about half an inch deep horizontally, and slide the cut card onto each end.
 He can secure each of the ends with a small piece of clear tape.

 - Offer your child the pencil and stick pin and encourage him to use the ruler to find the middle of the straw.
 Now he can position the pencil under the straw and secure the two together with the stickpin creating to top of his weathervane!

 - Now your child can place his weathervane in a windy spot and observe how it moves with the wind.
 Invite your child to guess which direction the wind’s blowing, and then use a compass to check his guesses.
-He can even use a permanent marker to write the directions on the side of the plastic bottle!
+He can even use a permanent marker to write the directions on the side of the plastic bottle if he wants!